AmbientTea/functional-prolog/README.md

 # functional-prolog

-Prolog macros for easy functional programming
+Prolog macros for easier programming in a more functional style, with syntax similar to haskell do notation and erlang.